rykdesjardins/sidequest/README.md

 # sidequest
-A side-scroll game engine, in the browser
+A side-scroll game engine, in the browser.
+I do not work on this anymore.

 ![Screenshot](https://erikdesjardins.com/static/git/sidequest3.png)